ADN Application Info

 • INFORMATION MEETING: Attendance is strongly recommended.
 Meetings are held on the posted dates.
 Check the website for current dates, times, and locations.
 Reservations are not required, but the meetings are subject to change and/or cancellation.

-Complete the Application during the posted application periods, which are usually during the months of March and August.
-Overall and Life Science GPAs of 2.5 are required in order to qualify for entrance into the Nursing Program.
+Complete the Application during the posted application periods.
+Overall and Life Science GPAs of 2.5 or higher are required in order to qualify for entrance into the Nursing Program.

 Frequently Asked Questions